 Teachers College has approximately 650 spaces available for single students and 75 apartments for students with families.
 Bancroft, Grant, Sarasota and Whittier Halls are historic buildings similar to other early 1900’s New York City apartment-style buildings.
 Our newest building, 517 West 121st, opened in the fall 2004 semester, and Bancroft was renovated in summer 2015.

 Eligibility for Housing

-In order to be eligible to live in student housing, students must be enrolled in a degree program at Teachers College and registered for 1 credit during the fall and spring semesters.
+In order to be eligible to live in student housing, students must be enrolled in a degree program at Teachers College and registered for 1 billable credit during the fall and spring semesters.
 To maintain eligibility to renew the housing contract past mid-May, residents must be enrolled and registered for a minimum of 9 credits or equivalent each semester (fall and spring).
-Two-thirds of each semester’s credits (6 points per term) must be earned course credits (i.e. not Certificates of Equivalency).
+Two-thirds of each semester’s credits (6 points per term) must be billable (i.e. not Certificates of Equivalency).
 Semester courses that are defined by the Registrar as full-time, qualify a resident for full-time status.

 To remain eligible for summer housing if a resident is vacating in the summer (at the conclusion of Summer A or Summer B) the resident must be enrolled for the summer or have documentation from the College demonstrating an affiliation with the College during the summer.
 If the resident is teaching in public schools or has dependents in public schools, the resident is permitted to remain in housing until the conclusion of Summer A.